-Monitoring and Reporting to the Department of Environmental Quality (DEQ) Requirements: The State of Michigan and the U.S. EPA require us to test our water on a regular basis to ensure its safety.
-We met all the monitoring and reporting requirements for 2018.
+Monitoring and Reporting to the Michigan Department of Environment, Great Lakes, and Energy (EGLE) Requirements: The State of Michigan and the U.S. EPA require us to test our water on a regular basis to ensure its safety.
+We met all the monitoring and reporting requirements for 2019.

-We will update this report annually and will keep you informed of any problems that may occur throughout the year, as they happen.
+We will update this report annually and will keep customers informed of any problems that may occur throughout the year, as required.
 Copies are available at City Hall.
+This report will not be sent to you.